Qiskit/documentation/README.md

 Available types are `note, tip, info, caution, danger`

 By default, the title is the `type` capitalized.
-You can customize it by using the `title` prop:
+You can customize it by setting `title`:

 ```mdx
 <Admonition type="note" title="Custom title">